 Campus nomination deadline

-The next campus deadline for nomination for a Rhodes, Marshall, Mitchell or Churchill scholarship is Wednesday April 15, 2020.
-Interviews will be held on the Bloomington campus on Friday April 24, 2020.
-Video interviews are allowed.
+The next campus deadline for nomination for a Rhodes, Marshall, Mitchell or Churchill scholarship is Monday August 24, 2020.
+Interviews will be held on Friday August 28, 2020.
 The committee will notify applicants of its decision within a day or two of the interviews.

 A minimum 3.7 GPA (cumulative) is required at the time of the campus nomination deadline.

 Students seeking nomination must send a brief email to campus representative Paul Fogleman (email@example.com) stating their intent to apply.
 (This is not a commitment to completing the application.
 An indication of your interest in seeking the nomination will aid in planning and organizing the campus review.)